-Domestic students: No taxes are withdrawn pre-disbursement; however, you will be expected to claim this award on your annual taxes and this may impact your taxes due at that time.
+Domestic Students: No taxes are withdrawn pre-disbursement; however, you will be expected to claim this award on your annual taxes and this may impact your taxes due at that time.
 Please consult an accountant for more detail.

-International students: International students receiving this award will have some taxes deducted from their funding amount prior to receiving the funding; this means that the amount you receive will be less that the total award.
+International students: International students staying in the US for their internship will have some taxes deducted from their funding amount prior to receiving the funding; this means that the amount you receive will be less that the total award.
 The amount deducted depends on which country you are from, and the tax treaty that the US has with that country.
 Generally, expect about 12-15% of your total award withdrawn.
 Please see the Clark payroll office with specific questions about your tax amount.
+International students doing their internship outside the US will not have taxes withdrawn or reported.